new host

 Description

-I’m a Buddhist monk ordained in the Tibetan tradition with training and experience in the Plum Village and Burmese Forest Traditions.
-I facilitate wilderness silent walking and meditation retreats, yoga and qi gong practice, and lead our online eco-dharma sangha, as well as developing our farm and rainforest nursery.
-My mother Bev is co-founder, a keen organic gardener, farmer and bush regenerator.
-We also have ten beautiful Leicester x Romney sheep and nine Barnevelder chickens.
+I’m a Buddhist monk ordained in the Sakya Tibetan tradition with training and experience in the Plum Village and Burmese Forest Traditions.
+My background before that was a research scientist in the field of ecology and climate change impacts.
+I have a life-long interest in martial arts and embodied movement including yoga.
+I facilitate wilderness silent walking and meditation retreats, yoga and qi-gong practice, and lead our online eco-dharma sangha, as well as developing our farm and rainforest nursery.
+My mother Bev is co-founder, a keen organic gardener, farmer and bush regenerator, and now a shepherdess also, since we have ten beautiful Leicester x Romney sheep that help us keep the pastures nicely cropped, and produce beautiful soft brown craft wool for spinning and weaving.

+The name of our place in Tibetan is "Tan ma Ling" - which as well as being a translation of "Place of the Earth Goddess", means "Island of stability".
 We’re a small, developing Buddhist community - we're passionate about creating a refuge in these times of climate crisis and social upheaval.
-Our approach welcomes practitioners from Theravada, Zen, and Tibetan Buddhist traditions, as well as anyone genuinely interested in deep ecology, nature connection, and Buddhist practice.
+We would love to welcome practitioners from Theravada, Zen, and Tibetan Buddhist traditions, as well as anyone genuinely interested in meditation, yoga, mindfulness, deep ecology or nature connection.
+To find out more you can search for our website - ask us for the link :)

 • Types of help and learning opportunities